Halloween II (2009 film): Plot

 In a flashback during his time at Smith's Grove Sanitarium, a young Michael Myers is visited by his mother Deborah who gives him a white toy horse as a gift.

 Fifteen years later, Laurie Strode is wandering around the town of Haddonfield in shock after having shot Michael.
-Sheriff Lee Brackett finds Laurie and quickly rushes her to the hospital.
+(Note: As depicted in Halloween (2007)) Sheriff Lee Brackett finds Laurie and rushes her to the hospital.
 Meanwhile, paramedics pick up Annie Brackett and Michael's old psychiatrist Dr. Sam Loomis, who survived the attack.
 Michael's body is transported by another ambulance, but he mysteriously awakens and kills the paramedic after a traffic collision.
 Michael then appears at the hospital, murdering several nurses and a security guard in order to find Laurie, who escapes the facility.
+Michael chases her down and stabs her, and Laurie wakes up; the hospital sequence was a dream.

-One year later, Laurie is now living with the Bracketts.
-Michael has been missing and is presumed dead.
+It has been a year since Michael's killing spree.
+Laurie is living with the Bracketts; Michael is missing and presumed dead.
 While Laurie deals with her trauma in therapy, Dr. Loomis has turned the event into an opportunity to profit off another book.
-Meanwhile, Michael, who is still alive and living as a drifter, has been having visions of his mother's ghost, instructing him to reunite with Laurie.
-Michael arrives at a farm and kills the owners before he sets off for Haddonfield.
-As Michael makes way to Haddonfield, Laurie starts having hallucinations that are connected to Michael.
+Meanwhile, Michael, who is still alive and living as a drifter, is having visions of his mother's ghost, instructing him to reunite with Laurie.
+Michael arrives at a farm, killing the owners and their dog before heading to Haddonfield, as Laurie is starting to have hallucinations.
 Meanwhile, Loomis goes on tour to promote his new book, only to be criticized by the public, who blame him for the actions of Michael and for exploiting the deaths of the victims.